munchlife/Brainwave-Interference-Protocol/README.md

 The fundamental formula upon which the protocol is based is as follows:

-- If the brainwaves of life x are 0-90 degrees in-phase with the ionospheric or “Schumann” resonance then brainwave amplitude increase and antioxidant formation, anti-oxidative eustress, and enhanced immunity occurs.
+If the brainwaves of life x are 0-90 degrees in-phase with the ionospheric or “Schumann” resonance then brainwave amplitude increase and antioxidant formation, anti-oxidative eustress, and enhanced immunity occurs.
-- Else if the brainwaves of life x are 90-180 degrees out-of-phase with the ionospheric or “Schumann” resonance then brainwave amplitude decreases and free radical formation, oxidative distress, and autoimmunity occurs.
+Else if the brainwaves of life x are 90-180 degrees out-of-phase with the ionospheric or “Schumann” resonance then brainwave amplitude decreases and free radical formation, oxidative distress, and autoimmunity occurs.

-## Bandpower as an Indicator of Physiological Stress Response from Interference

-The Brainwave Interference Protocol makes use of bandpower measurements to prove that physiological effects are occurring in the body.
-Bandpower increases are expected to occur during times of phasic alignment and constructive brainwave interference between a life and the Schumann resonance or between a life and other lives and are expected to produce a eustress response in the body, whereas bandpower decreases are expected to occur during times of phasic misalignment and destructive brainwave interference between a life and the Schumann resonance or between a life and other lives and are expected to produce a distress response in the body.
-By associating bandpower fluctuations with interference values, the Brainwave Interference Protocol provides a way to track physiological responses in the body over time.

-### Explanation of the Formula:
+Here is an explanation of the formula:

 **In-Phase Alignment (0-90 degrees):**
-- When an individual's brainwaves are in-phase with the Schumann resonance and within the 0-90 degrees range, constructive interference occurs.
+When an individual's brainwaves are in-phase with the Schumann resonance and within the 0-90 degrees range, constructive interference occurs.
 This alignment fosters a state of antioxidant formation, reducing oxidative stress and enhancing the immune system.

 - **Amplitude Increase:** Constructive brainwave interference with the Schumann resonance leads to an increase in brainwave amplitude.
 - **Antioxidant Formation:** Aligning brainwaves with the Schumann resonance enhances the body's natural production of antioxidants.
 These molecules protect cells from damage caused by free radicals, which are unstable atoms that can cause oxidative stress.
 - **Anti-Oxidative Eustress:** Eustress refers to beneficial stress that stimulates healthy biological responses.
 In this case, anti-oxidative eustress means that the alignment promotes cellular health and vitality.
 - **Enhanced Immunity:** The reduced oxidative stress and increased antioxidant levels contribute to a stronger immune system, making the body more resilient against diseases and infections.

 **Out-of-Phase Alignment (90-180 degrees):**
-- When an individual's brainwaves are out-of-phase with the Schumann resonance and within the 90-180 degrees range, destructive interference occurs.
+When an individual's brainwaves are out-of-phase with the Schumann resonance and within the 90-180 degrees range, destructive interference occurs.
 This misalignment leads to the formation of free radicals, causing oxidative distress and weakening the immune system.

 - **Amplitude Decrease:** Destructive brainwave interference with the Schumann resonance leads to a decrease in brainwave amplitude.
 - **Free Radical Formation:** Brainwaves that are misaligned with the Schumann resonance increase the production of free radicals, which can damage cells, proteins, and DNA by causing oxidative stress.
 - **Oxidative Distress:** This type of stress is harmful and can lead to various chronic diseases, including cancer, cardiovascular diseases, and neurodegenerative disorders.
 - **Autoimmunity:** The increased oxidative stress can trigger autoimmune responses, where the immune system mistakenly attacks the body's own cells, leading to autoimmune diseases.

 The Brainwave Interference Protocol leverages this fundamental assumption to incentivize individuals to maintain brainwave alignment with the Schumann resonance.
 By doing so, it aims to enhance individual and collective health outcomes, reduce stress, and improve overall well-being.
 This scientifically-based approach ensures that the protocol's mechanisms are rooted in observable and measurable phenomena, making it a robust framework for promoting health and harmony at both the individual and planetary levels.

+## Bandpower as an Indicator of Physiological Stress Response from Interference
+The Brainwave Interference Protocol makes use of bandpower measurements to prove that physiological effects are occurring in the body.
+Bandpower increases are expected to occur during times of phasic alignment and constructive brainwave interference between a life and the Schumann resonance or between a life and other lives and are expected to produce a eustress response in the body, whereas bandpower decreases are expected to occur during times of phasic misalignment and destructive brainwave interference between a life and the Schumann resonance or between a life and other lives and are expected to produce a distress response in the body.
+By associating bandpower fluctuations with interference values, the Brainwave Interference Protocol provides a way to track physiological responses in the body over time.

 ## Software Platform Overview
 The brainwave interference protocol is built on a robust software platform that includes EEG-based proof-of-life tokenization for authentication of life.
 The platform associates the earning of a credit or the incurring of a debt to a life according to phasic alignment or misalignment between their brainwaves and the Schumann resonance.
-The platform is accessible through front-end applications discoverable at the brainwave.money website and open-source contributions can be found on GitHub at github.com/munchlife/Brainwave-Interference-Protocol.
+The platform is accessible through front-end applications discoverable at the brainwave.money website and open-source contributions can be found on GitHub at [github.com/munchlife/Brainwave-Interference-Protocol](https://github.com/munchlife/Brainwave-Interference-Protocol).

 The brainwave interference protocol software platform is comprised of several key components:

 - **EEG Devices and ELF Receivers:** Hardware to detect extremely low-frequency signals for remote brainwave and Schumann resonance analysis.
 - **Brainwave Analysis Software:** Algorithms to determine the degree of constructive or destructive interference between a life’s brainwaves and the Schumann resonance.
 - **Blockchain Ledger:** Secure and transparent recording of transactions and life balances.
 - **3rd-Party API Integration:** Connection to service provider APIs for appending contextualized information to timestamped brainwave interference data, including service categories such as dictionaries, encyclopedias, news, social media, text messaging, email, and more.
 - **User Interface:** Web and mobile applications for life to interact with the platform.

-# System Overview

 The system is designed to work with an extremely low-frequency (ELF) receiver, facilitating remote brainwave analysis and ergonomic use.
 This enables life to carry on without the need to wear or carry extra devices with limited battery life, allowing the brainwave interference cryptocurrency to operate seamlessly in the background.

-## Neural Signature Proof of Life
+# Neural Signature Proof of Life

 The Brainwave Interference Protocol introduces a novel approach to identity verification and authentication through the use of a neural signature unique to each life form.
 This neural signature acts as a "proof of life," creating a secure and immutable digital account that is directly tied to the distinct brainwave patterns of an individual.
 Unlike traditional identification systems that rely on physical attributes or external documentation, this method leverages the intrinsic properties of a life form's brainwaves to establish identity.